 The bark of P. linifolia can be processed into fine strong thread for catching the bogong moth (Agrotis infusa).
 This string, called a ‘Bushman’s bootlace’, is produced by a traditional method that involves wetting, drying, beating and rolling the material.

-linifolia – Latin having leaves like the genus Linum which means ‘flax’.
+linifolia – Latin – having leaves like the genus Linum, known as ‘flax’.

 This species is not considered to be at risk of extinction in the wild.